1759 - Austrian campaign in Upper Silesia and Lusatia

 On August 13, Daun reached Priebus, some 65 km north of Görlitz, about 100 west of Glogau and 130 south of Frankfurt.
 There, Daun received a courier of Loudon informing him of the Russian victory at Kunersdorf.
 Meanwhile Beck encamped at Sorau and occupied Christianstadt (present-day Krzystkowice) on his way to the frontiers of Silesia.

-On August 14, Prince Henri was still at Schmottseifen with his corps.
+On August 14, Prince Heinrich was still at Schmottseiffen with his corps.
 The same day, Daun marched to Triebel closer to his Russian allies.
 Buccow was at Lauban with 20 bns and 30 sqns.
 The Austrian Reserve was at Rothenburg under the command of d'Aynse.
 De Ville was at Marklissa with 12 bns and 25 sqns to cover the communications between Lusatia and Bohemia.
 Beck still was in the area of Naumburg on the Queiss with his light troops (800 hussars, 400 horse, 1,400 men of the Banal-Grenzinfanterieregiment nr.
 1 and Slavonisch-Peterwardeiner Grenzer) and Harsch in Upper-Silesia.
-Daun had now two possible objectives: the reconquest of Silesia defended by Prince Henri or the capture of Dresden.
+Daun had now two possible objectives: the reconquest of Silesia defended by Prince Heinrich or the capture of Dresden.
 His success heavily depended on the ability of Saltykov to keep Frederick busy.

 When Saltykov realised that the Austrians were letting his army do all the fighting, he informed Daun that his troops had now done enough and that the Austrians should pursue Frederick's Army to finish what he had begun.
 Meanwhile, Saltykov intended to march to Guben (present-day Gubin), closer to the Oder and to his magazine at Posen.